 Labelling issues

 Many projects on GitHub use labels, to signify the type of issues.
 Which labels are used will vary per project, but using labels can help people either find an issue similar to theirs (preventing duplicate issues from being created), or help people find issues they could contribute to.
+Adding the right labels to issues can help both maintainers and users of the project, and is something other maintainers might not have time for.
+Note: as far as I know, you do have to have access to the project to be able to add labels, so this is not something you can do when you first get started.

-Review PR’s
+Review PRβs

-Reviewing incoming PR’s can be a lot of work.
+Reviewing incoming PRβs can be a lot of work.
 If you are not too familiar with the code base, you might not be able to say anything about the overall usefulness or direction of the PR, but you might still be able to help.
 For starters, you could check the readability of the code, see whether the test coverage is good, look for typos, etc. Alternatively, you might be able to build the branch locally and test it yourself to see if it solves whatever issue it was designed to solve.
-Even if you can’t read code, you can probably still review documentation PR’s (see above).
-Reviewing PR’s can also be a great way to gain experience with reading code, and to get to know the project better.
+Even if you canβt read code, you can probably still review documentation PRβs (see above).
+Reviewing PRβs can also be a great way to gain experience with reading code, and to get to know the project better.

 Testing new features or versions

-Maintainers and contributors don’t always have time to extensively test new features or versions.
+Maintainers and contributors donβt always have time to extensively test new features or versions.
 This is where you can help!
 Create a new project to test the new feature, or upgrade your existing project to the new version (even if it is still in development).
 Provide feedback to the people who are working on it.

 Note: there might not be open issues registered for test work.
-That doesn’t mean it’s not needed!
+That doesnβt mean itβs not needed!
 You might hear about test work that is needed, when you become a more active member of the community.
-If this is something you’d like to do, but you are not aware of anything that needs testing, ask the community!
-Even if they don’t have anything right now, they might ask you in the future.
+If this is something youβd like to do, but you are not aware of anything that needs testing, ask the community!
+Even if they donβt have anything right now, they might ask you in the future.
+For example, when Cucumber expressions were being implemented in Cucumber-JVM, I tried them out with a small sample project and reported my findings to core maintainers, as well as made some notes on things that should be added to the documentation.

 Cleaning up code

-One of the PR’s I did on Cucumber-JVM recently, was to make use of a parent pom.xml.
+Projects might also benefit from refactoring or cleaning up code.
+There will be plenty of ways the code could be improved, especially if they have been developed over several years by different developers.
+One of the PRβs I did on Cucumber-JVM recently, was to make use of a parent pom.xml.
 This removed a lot of duplicate dependencies from the project.
 While doing this, I also learned more about Maven, which I have since been able to use at work.

 Upgrading dependencies